NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 Of course the above assumes the cluster_name and aws_region variables are still set from running the commands above.

-To confirm you are able to communciate with the EKS cluster run the following command:
+To confirm you can communicate with the EKS cluster run the following command:
 ```bash
 kubectl get nodes
 ```